 ‘May You Live in Interesting Times’ exhibitions

 Each of the 79 artists selected by Ralph Rugoff will present his/her work in both exhibition locations, i.e. the Corderie in Arsenale and the Central Pavilion in Gardini.
 The number of artists is therefore much lower than in previous editions.
 The two exhibitions will however be totally different as the artists will present very distinct works at each site.
 If you want to make sure you recognize the works of a specific artist, you will therefore have to rely on the signs next to the art works.
 There will be many paintings, but also film, video, sculptures and digital works.
-For the first time, a virtual reality work will be created especially for the Biennale.

 Looking at it from different angles, there is a wide variety of artists.
 They come from all continents across the world.
 The split between men and women is more or less equal.
 There are estabilished names and less-know artists.
 Ralph Rugoff also only selected living artists.
 The youngest (29 years) is Augustas Serapinas from Lithuania, while the American Jimmie Durham (79 years) is the oldest artist.